alvyynm/shrtlyjava/README.md

 ## Tech Stack
 - Maven for dependency mgmt
-- Spring Boot / Data (JDBC) / Security
+- Spring Boot / JPA (with Hibernate) / Security
 - SpringDoc for OpenApi documentation
 - XML-based config (for global props) mixed with annotations